Singaporean Mandarin Database

 Noun

-Women who worked in construction sites in the olden days.
-They usually wore red headscarf, hence their namesake.
+Women who worked on construction sites in the mid-20th century.
+They usually wore a red headscarf, hence their name in Mandarin.

 由来